What else can be done?

 Keeping cash is not the best idea.
 In the current times of varying inflation, keeping money as cash slowly loses value.
 Luckily, there is a way (for the most part) to have your cash beat the inflation rate: Money Market funds.
 Since the Federal Reserve will raise interest rates to combat inflation, you can take advantage of these rates in a fund that holds value and is always* matched to a dollar.

 Take FDLXX, the Fidelity Treasury-Only money market fund.
 Fidelity buys large amounts of US Treasury bills and coupons, and uses them to back their money market fund.
 You can buy and sell them in dollars and the price does not change.
 The benefit is you get very close to the actual interest rate in effect.
 The annual percentage yield (APY) for FDLXX is ~5% as of April 2024.
 This means you will get ~5% in interest over the course of a year.
-For a balance of $10,000, you will get ~$500 a year.
+For a balance of 500 a year.
 For a quick comparison of rates and how much you would earn on a $10k balance in a year:

 InstitutionChaseBank of AmericaWells FargoUSAADiscoverFDLXX